MatteZ02/debux/readme.md

 interface constructOptions {
-    maxCacheSize?: number;// how many logs to cache at a time logLevel?: level;// which logs should be logged into console directly }
+    maxCacheSize?: number;// how many logs to cache at a time logLevel?: level;// which logs should be logged into console directly includeMilliseconds?: boolean;// whether to include milliseconds in the date string }

 export enum level {